 Model

-We used a modified a stage-structured food web model that has been used previously to explore alternative stable states in lake ecosystems (Carpenter and Brock 2005, Carpenter et al. 2008, Biggs et al. 2009).
+We used a modified version of a stage-structured food web model that has previously been used to explore alternative stable states in lake ecosystems (Carpenter and Brock 2005, Carpenter et al. 2008, Biggs et al. 2009).
 The original model contained trophic triangle dynamics between a harvested sport fish with juvenile and adult stages, and a single-stage planktivorous fish not subjected to harvest.
 We modified this model to include two stage-structured fish populations that are simultaneously harvested.
 The model contains basic foraging arena dynamics where juvenile sportfish move between the foraging arena and refuge.
 In our model, adult sportfish can prey upon their own juveniles and juveniles of the competing sportfish species when they are in the foraging arena.
 The population dynamics for the two species are identical.
 Unless noted, all parameters are constant through time.

 Adult Dynamics